oivoodoo/resume-1/resume.md

     - We were working using Red -> Green -> Refactor technique.

-* I can describe fully my previous about 5 years experience on an interview
+* I can describe fully my previous experience (about 5 years) during an interview

 Education
 ---------